kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/client-library-generator.md

 By parsing the schema.xml file,  it is possible to construct the complete structure of the objects in the system.
 A generic template to parse the schema file was created to ease the process of creating new parsers.
 The TemplateClientGenerator is a basic template for creating a custom client library generator, by providing the following:

 A high-level parsing of class types: Enums, Objects and Services (implemented in the generate() function).
-A template of parsing functions to be overriden or replaced by the actual parser implementation to create the client library of the target programming language.
+A template of parsing functions to be overridden or replaced by the actual parser implementation to create the client library of the target programming language.
 The schema structure

 **The schema is divided to three main sections:**